 Teaching Ideas and Resources:

-- Can you think of any popular children’s books that include numbers or counting (e.g. The Very Hungry Caterpillar)?
+- Can you think of any popular children’s books that include numbers or counting (e.g. The Very Hungry Caterpillar, Handa’s Surprise, Six Dinner Sid)?
 Could you write your own counting book for children?
+Could you develop some problems based on them?

 - Choose a page from a book.
-What are the average number of words per sentence?
-Average number of letters per word?
+What is the average number of words per sentence?
+The average number of letters per word?
 Which words appear most frequently?
 Which letters?

 - Set some maths challenges in your classroom.
 For example, how many windows are there?
 Can you work out the area of glass needed for your classroom?
 How much would they cost to replace?